 (2) Standards for permit review.
-In the review of permit applications, the Planning Board shall require all applicants to demonstrate the following in priority order:
+In the review of permit applicationsapplications, the Planning Board shall require all applicants to demonstrate the following in priority order:

-- (a) First, applicants must demonstrate that potential wetland and watercourse impacts and losses cannot be entirely avoided. - (b) Second, applicants must demonstrate that any unavoidable impacts and losses to wetland and watercourse functions or benefits can and will be minimized to the greatest extent practicable. - (c) Finally, applicants must fully mitigate any remaining adverse impacts and losses to wetlands, watercourses and adjacent buffer areas and the functions and benefits of such resources, and must demonstrate that there will be no net loss of wetland acreage through a mitigation plan pursuant to Zoning Law § 260-34H.
+- (a) First, applicants must demonstrate that potential wetland and watercourse impacts and losses cannot be entirely avoided. - (b) Second, applicants must demonstrate that any unavoidable impacts and losses to wetland and watercourse functions or benefits can and will be minimized to the greatest extent practicable.

-(3) Recordkeeping.
-All information relating to a wetland and watercourse permit application, including but not limited to the application itself, additional required materials or information, notices, record of hearings, written comments, and findings shall be maintained on file in the office of the Planning Board.

-(4) Consultant review.
+- (c) Finally, applicants must fully mitigate any remaining adverse impacts and losses to wetlands, watercourses and adjacent buffer areas and the functions and benefits of such resources, and must demonstrate that there will be no net loss of wetland acreage through a mitigation plan pursuant to Zoning Law § 260-34H. - (3) Recordkeeping.
+All information relating to a wetland and watercourse permit application, including but not limited to the application itself, additional required materials or information, notices, record of hearings, written comments, and findings shall be maintained on file in the office of the Planning Board. - (4) Consultant review.
 In its review of the wetland and watercourse permit application, the Planning Board may consider the recommendation(s) of the Woodstock Environmental Commission.
-The Planning Board may seek the advice of its designated private consultants, the Zoning Enforcement Officer, the Superintendent of Highways, other local and county officials, in addition to representatives of federal and state agencies, including, but not limited to the Natural Resources Conservation Service, the New York State Department of Transportation (DOT), the New York State Department of Environmental Conservation (DEC) and the Army Corps of Engineers.
-Designated consultant fees shall be paid by the applicant in accordance with Zoning Law § 260-34L.

-(5) Simultaneous review.
+The Planning Board may seek the advice of its designated private consultants, the ~~Building Inspector~~Code EnforcementZoning EnforcementZoning Enforcement Officer, the Superintendent of Highways, other local and county officials, in addition to representatives of federal and state agencies, including, but not limited to the Natural Resources Conservation Service, the New York State Department of Transportation (DOT), the New York State Department of Environmental Conservation (DEC) and the Army Corps of Engineers.
+Designated consultant fees shall be paid by the applicant in accordance with Zoning Law § 260-34L. - (5) Simultaneous review.
 Nothing herein shall prohibit simultaneous review of a wetland and watercourse permit application with all other applications requiring Planning Board approval; however, a separate fee and wetland and watercourse permit application shall be filed by the applicant with all other required applications.
-Issuance of a separate wetland and watercourse permit shall be required.

-(6) Waivers.

-- (a) Should the Planning Board determine, after reviewing the application, and upon the recommendation of the Wetland and Watercourse Inspector, that the proposed activity will have no significant negative impacts on the values and functions of the regulated area, the Planning Board shall have the power to:

-- [1] Waive the public hearing required by Zoning Law § 260-34J. - [2] Waive the requirement for the mitigation plan required by Zoning Law § 260-34H. - [3] Waive any application information requirements as set forth herein.
+Issuance of a separate wetland and watercourse permit shall be required. - (6) Waivers. - (a) Should the Planning Board determine, after reviewing the application, and upon the recommendation of the Wetland and Watercourse Inspector, that the proposed activity will have no significant negative impacts on the values and functions of the regulated area, the Planning Board shall have the power to: - [1] Waive the public hearing required by Zoning Law § 260-34J. - [2] Waive the requirement for the mitigation plan required by Zoning Law § 260-34H. - [3] Waive any application information requirements as set forth herein.

-(b) The decision and reasons for any such waiver shall be clearly set forth in the official record.

-(c) The abovementioned waivers may also be granted for a proposed action of a significant nature when the proposed action consists of a specific, independent watercourse, wetland or wetland/watercourse buffer restoration project and a restoration plan has been submitted to the Planning Board.
+- (b) The decision and reasons for any such waiver shall be clearly set forth in the official record. - (c) The abovementioned waivers may also be granted for a proposed action of a significant nature when the proposed action consists of a specific, independent watercourse, wetland or wetland/watercourse buffer restoration project and a restoration plan has been submitted to the Planning Board.